theCLDC/defend-dissent/1-4_cryptographic-hash.md

 The first two of these properties are similar to properties of most encryption protocols.
 If you encrypt the same message on two different occasions, you would expect the same result, assuming you are using the same encryption key.
 Given only the ciphertext, it should be infeasible to generate the plaintext (without the decryption key).
 However, encryption allows you to go backwards, from ciphertext to plaintext, using the decryption key.
 Hash functions are inherently one-way: there is no key to go backwards.
 That the result is sometimes called a digest or a fingerprint is a useful analogy: while the output of a cryptographic hash function does not encode all of the information of the input message (in the way that a ciphertext does), it encodes enough information that you can use it to identify the input (relying on Properties 1 and 3) and that this is very difficult to fake (Property 2).

-We will see applications of cryptographic hash functions in the sections on [Passwords](1-6_passwords.md), [Man-in-the-middle attacks](1-5_man-in-the-middle.md) and [Public-key cryptography](1-7_public-key-cryptography.md), but let's look at a simple use here, known as a *commitment scheme*.
+We will see applications of cryptographic hash functions in the Chapters on [Passwords](1-6_passwords.md), [The Man in the Middle](1-5_man-in-the-middle.md) and [Public Key Cryptography](1-7_public-key-cryptography.md), but let's look at a simple use here, known as a *commitment scheme*.

 ### Using cryptographic hash functions to prove how smart you are